Though we had taken the camper out on a test run, we really had not spent much time in it when we begin to make plans for our first long trip.

 Took a ride on this river boat near the Shaker Village - beautiful and relaxing we seen a lot of pretty folige and spring flowers in bloom along the banks.

-Just a pretty little water fall coming out of the side
+Just a pretty little water fall coming out of the side of the rock along side the road |

 We also took a day to visit the Kentucky Horse Park in Lexington.
 A huge acreage devoted specifically to the care and education of horses.
 Their exhibits include the Hall of Champions, where the excitement of the racetrack and show ring is brought to life by the elite group of champion horses that reside at the park’s Hall of Champions.
 Here Thoroughbred legends Cigar, champion American Saddlebred CH Gypsy Supreme, and Standardbred Pacers Western Dreamer and Staying Together are shown in daily presentations.
 We got to watch as "Cigar" was being shoed.
 When Jim and I had been here in 1970 we got to see the famous "Forego" as he was still living at that time.
 I will never forget leaning against the fence and watching him slowly walk across the field towards me.
 As he made his way up to me and nuzzled my hand it brought tears to my eyes.
 He was one of the most beautiful animals I've ever laid eyes on.